Universidad Juárez del Estado de Durango

-The Universidad Juárez del Estado de Durango (Juarez University of the State of Durango, or UJED) is an institution of higher education in the state of Durango, Mexico.
+The Universidad Juárez del Estado de Durango (Juarez University of the State of Durango, or UJED) is a public research university in the state of Durango, Mexico.
 Founded in 1856 as a small state college, the university underwent a series of expansions over the course of the 19th and 20th centuries, emerging as a full-scale public research institute in the 1970s with the addition of a medical school and an institute of scientific research.
 Today the university is one of the largest in the state of Durango, with an enrollment of over 14,000 students.

 History

 Foundation

 In 1856, José de la Bárcena founded the Colegio Civil del Estado (State Civil College); this institution occupied the university's Central Building on January 25, 1860.
 The original motto was Virtuti et Merito (Virtue and Merit).

 The central building had previously belonged to the Seminario Conciliar (Council Seminary), a Jesuit institution that specialized in training priests and lawyers.
 The foundation of the Civil College was part of a struggle between church and state that played out in Mexican higher education in the second half of the 19th century.
 When it started, the Civil College began to lure academics, resources and endowed chairs from the Seminario, which ultimately closed in 1859.

 Upon the death of Benito Juárez in 1872, students and teachers petitioned the government to name the institution after him; it thus became known as the Instituto Juárez (Juarez Institute).
 The school's original colors were red and white.